Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

     <img src="favicon.png" alt="Icon" />
 </p>

-**.NET Runtime Bootstrapper** is an MSBuild plugin that replaces the default application host `exe` file — generated for Windows executables during the build process — with a fully featured bootstrapper that can automatically download and install .NET runtime and other missing components required by your application.
+**.NET Runtime Bootstrapper** is an MSBuild plugin that replaces the default application host `exe` file — generated for Windows executables during the build process — with a fully featured bootstrapper that can automatically download and install the .NET runtime and other missing components required by your application.

 ## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/why-so-political.md)</sup>